jaspreet305/weather-app/README.md

 # Weather App
 Weather app that shows the current temperature and conditions in city entered, retrieved from the Open Weather Map API.
-Background changes depending on the conditions.
+The background changes depending on the conditions.

 # Technologies
 This app was built using Node.js, JavaScript, CSS and HTML.